 - Ultimate Option 2 (High AoE) Shooting Star (morph of Meteor | Mage’s Guild skill line) – An ultimate that won’t scale as well as others in terms of raw damage, it still boasts the most AoE damage potential out of Stamina’s available ultimates.
 Paired with Soul Harvest on your main bar and the ultimate return for hitting targets, you can toss out Shooting Stars like candy.

-- Ultimate Option 3 (Surviability) Veil of Blades (morph of Sleet Storm) – While this skill won’t scale well with us in the Champion Point system (it deals Magic damage), it will help our group stay alive through harsh punishment.
+- Ultimate Option 3 (Surviability) Veil of Blades (morph of Consuming Darkness) – While this skill won’t scale well with us in the Champion Point system (it deals Magic damage), it will help our group stay alive through harsh punishment.
 During the duration it offers you and 5 allies inside the circle Major Protection, reducing all damage taken by 30%.
 Low Health targets can also synergize it to temporarily gain invisibility and heal over a 4 second duration.

 In this section you will find a multitude of options, trying to give every player an idea of what gear to go after.
 Always try to experiment and find what works best for you, as there is no real universal “best”.
 Keep in mind that most DPS builds will run very similar gear sets, but there are always deviations depending on the class and play style.